Mylaana/AresExpedition/README.md

 Expression has changed Error after ocean bonus applied on reload
 Escape keyboard not exiting card builder selection
 Card draw on production can be rerolled by refreshing
+Websocket connection error while not in the game

 ## Must have for v1 :
 ### Cards